 Perennials like rhubarb and asparagus come up year after year and are usually the first items you’ll eat out of your garden in the spring.
 Take your time and have fun with your staycation garden.
 It’s a great way to get outside and the rewards of growing healthy and tasty food in your backyard are numerous.

-Do you have a Newfoundland Staycation Garden?
-Please share some of your Newfoundland Staycation Gardening tips and adventures in the comments below.
+Do you have a Newfoundland Garden?
+Please share some of your top 2022 Newfoundland Gardening tips in the comments below.